mikeguidry/antisurveillance/README.md

 FYI: this not the last step in ruining mass surveillance.  but you guys do need a break after this.. so you'll ahve a little time while i move on to other things.

+funny enough..
+US intelligencce agencies forfeiting damages of mass surveillance to allow a few morons to decide to keep drugging me is beyond me... and that alone will force me to lobby, and destroy everyone involved until they are all out of government anyways.

+it doesn't matter what happens... everyone involved is done.  trust me.